hassanxelamin/ecomm-site/README.md

 - Create a custom React hook
 - Use the React Context API to manage global state
 - Store and persist app state with localstorage
-- Integrate Stripe Checkout to let people purchase your products
+- Integrate Stripe Checkout to let people purchase products
 - Deploy app to Vercel

 Some items of note: